48FF Org Contact:

 The National Screening

-The national screening will feature selections from each participating province and territory.
-In Spring 2022, The TIFF Bell Lightbox in Toronto will host Canada’s, first national 48-hour film festival.
-Each participating locality will select two films for screening at the TIFF Bell Lightbox in Spring 2021.
+The national screening will feature selections from each participating region.
+In Spring the following year, The TIFF Bell Lightbox or some place similar will host Canada’s national 48-hour film festival.
+Each participating locality will select two films for screening at the national location, so far its been locked in with the TIFF Bell Lightbox.